 Kerry Henning has a larger-than-life personality—a booming laugh, a huge grin, an endlessly cheerful attitude—and he makes larger-than-life cheddar to match.

 “Mammoth cheddars are any wheel of cheese 75 pounds or bigger,” says the Master Cheesemaker, whose fourth generation, family-owned cheese factory in Kiel, Wisconsin is the last in the country making these glorious giants.
 “We've made them up to 12,000 pounds.”

-If that sounds like your wildest cheese dream come true, get this: Kerry’s biggest mammoth wheel is just a curd compared to the 44,000 pound block his friends once toured the country with, hauling it from state to state in a glass-encased trailer (like a PopeMobile for cheese).
+If that sounds like your wildest cheese dream come true, get this: Kerry’s biggest mammoth wheel is just a curd compared to the 44,000 pound block his friends once toured the country with, hauling it from state to state in a glass-encased trailer.

-The Henning's mammoths take their mind-blowing, award-winning cheddar to epic proportions, and they've become the stuff of legend across the country –from being carved into a life-size likeness of Prince William and Kate Middleton to starring as the centerpiece of a Christmas play.
+Henning’s mammoths take their rind-blowing, award-winning cheddar to epic proportions, and have become the stuff of legend across the country.
+Can you imagine a life-size cheese sculpture of Prince William and Duchess Kate Middleton?
+That’s a feat fit for a queen!